StyleCI/Docs/automation.md

 # Automation

-StyleCI provides deep integration with GitHub's status API, meaning that we can provide reports on pull requests.
+StyleCI provides deep integration with GitHub's status API allowing StyleCI to provide reports on pull requests.
 You have 2 awesome options to choose from.

 <a name="1-let-us-do-everything-for-you"></a>
 ## 1. Let us do everything for you